shamelhok/nc-news-be/README.md

 Run `npm run setup-dbs` in the terminal to initialise the databases.

+Run `npm run seed` to seed the development database.

-Run `npm start` to listen on port 9090 (can be changed in listen.js).
+Run `npm start` to listen on port 9090 (can be changed in listen.js) using the development data.

 http://localhost:9090/api